mikyqwe/Watchdog/README.md

 ## Usage:
 [This script will take care of a process that you want.
 It will automatically restart it if the process is closed, and will write everything that he does in a .log file.]
 ## How to run it:
-put the script in the same folder with the app you want to open open your CMD cd ...\Watchdog (change directory to the script) py arg1 arg2 arg3 arg4
+Put the script in the same folder with the app you want to open.
+Open your CMD.
+type: "cd ...\Watchdog" (change directory to the script's location) py arg1 arg2 arg3 arg4
 [arg1= watchdog.py]
 [arg2=monitorized app's location.]  **You need "" if the app has spaces in its name**